|How much do I owe on my ticket or court case?|

 |Why is my license suspended?|

 To find out why your license is suspended, you should contact the Department of Motor Vehicles in Topeka.
 The number is (785) 296-3671 and (785) 296-3613 (TTY only).
 Be sure to make note of the location/court and case numbers they give you.
+To check the status of your driver's license click here.

 |When is my next court date?|